gyng/gyng.github.io/README.md

 Currently, I am with SPH Media as head of the Digital Platform team.
 Prior to this, I was at GovTech, Basis AI, and Credit Suisse.

-- Heading digital platform teams at SPH Media (think in-house Vercel, content APIs)
+- Heading digital platform teams at SPH Media (think in-house PaaS teams like Vercel and for content)
 - Bedrock, ML-ops platform
 - Order placement frontend for securities
 - MyCareersFuture, government job portal